eteillet/job_scraper_Indeed/README.md

-# Web scraping with Python
+## Web scraping with Python

-### To do what ?
-Scraping job posts on the Indeed site
+##### _Scraping job posts on the Indeed site_

-### Why ?
+---
-In order to combine my search for an internship and the improvment of my skills in Python
+The goal is to combine my search for an internship and the improvment of my skills in Python

-### Which techno ?
+### Usage
+    python scrap_indeed.py

+### Technology stack
+    Python3:
-Python3 and BeautifulSoup library
+        - BeautifulSoup

+### Update:
+    - indeed has strengthened its security
+    - recently update of robots.txt to limit job scraping
+    - 403 risk